1947

 The Fryes desired a 1,610 square foot bunkhouse be built in the east courtyard of the Apache

 Fires house.
-To be built in early 1947 the function would be three-fold.
-One Jack needed a
+To be built in early 1947, the function would be three-fold.
+Jack needed a full-time

 temporary dwelling built to live in while they were over-seeing the Deer-Lick Ranch house

 construction, and lastly, they desired extra quarters for over-flow guests.
-The letter from Helen
+An original letter

-explains how all this would be implemented (Please see Page 2009).
+from Helen explains how all this would be implemented (please see Page 2009).

 (This letter at the very infancy of the Apache Fires project discusses some early ideas for the